theatlantic/jump.ios/Docs/JUMP Integration Guide.md

 created.
 (This is called "thin registration.")
 Because this is a new user, your application may wish to collect additional profile information and push that information back to Capture.

+Optionally, your delegate can receive `captureDidSucceedWithCode:`.
+When the sign-in has succeeded, this is called with a Capture OAuth Authorization Code that can be used by a server side application, such as the Capture Drupal Plugin, to retrieve an Access Token.

 ### Traditional Sign-In and Social Sign-In

 The Capture part of the SDK supports both social sign-in via Engage (e.g. Facebook) as well as traditional sign-in